 The practice made reasonable adjustments for patients with disabilities.
-These included step free access, a hearing loop and accessible toilet which had signage in Braille as well.
+These included step free access and accessible toilet with hand rails and a call bell.
+The practice manager was looking into purchasing various strengths of reading glasses to assist patients who had forgotten their own.

 Staff said they could provide information in different formats and languages to meet individual patients' needs.
-They had access to interpreting and translation services which included British Sign Language and Braille.
+They had access to an interpreter, which included British Sign Language and braille.